tune2fs

 Mount-count-dependent checking is disabled by default to avoid

 unanticipated long reboots while e2fsck does its work.
-However,
+If you

 -C mount-count

-Set the number of times the filesystem has been mounted.
-If set
+Set the number of times the file system has been mounted.
+If

-to a greater value than the max-mount-counts parameter set by
+set to a greater value than the max-mount-counts parameter set

-the -c option, e2fsck(8) will check the filesystem at the next
+by the -c option, e2fsck(8) will check the file system at the

 -e error-behavior